datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Ultimately, the question is not whether sudden enlightenment is more true than gradual enlightenment.
 The question is.... what is enlightenment itself? and what is the relationship with the law of cause and effect?

 ## Read 2.
-The law of cause and effect
+On the law of cause and effect

 TODO: Karma is not any cause and effect.
 Example of five orders in Pali Canon.